Upgrade of the Diagnostic Neutral Beam Injector for the RFX-mod2 experiment: Introduction

 Diagnostic Neutral Beam Injectors (DNBI), together with the CXRS and MSE diagnostics, have been extensively used in tokamak experiments, while less experimentation was carried out in Reversed Field Pinch (RFP) machines.\cite{Carraro1999,Kuldkepp2006,Ko2010,DenHartog2011} Being able to probe the magnetic field in the plasma core would be especially beneficial in reconstructing the complex $\textbf{B}$ RFP maps, that would otherwise rely on the only edge measurements. \cite {Bonomo2011} For this reason, the RFX-mod RFP experiment \cite{Zuin2017} in Consorzio RFX (Padua) was equipped in 2005 with a DNBI (figure \ref{fig:DNBI}), designed, built and procured by the Budker Institute for Nuclear Physics (BINP, Novosibirsk).
-The DNBI, based on a arc-discharge positive ion source could produce a 50 keV, 2 A neutral beam of maximum duration 50 ms and maximum divergence 0.5°; the beam current could be modulated up to a maximum frequency of 250 Hz, to discriminate the beam-induced emissions from the background ones. \cite{Korepanov2004}
+The DNBI is based on an arc-discharge positive ion source; H\textsuperscript{+}/D\textsuperscript{+} ions are accelerated by a total potential difference of 50 kV in a four grid system, providing a maximum ion current of 5 A. Ions are then neutralized by charge exchange with a gas target.
+Residual ions are deflected by a magnetic field before entering the duct towards RFX-mod2.
+The DNBI can produce a 2 A neutral beam (measured at the DNBI exit port), of maximum duration 50 ms and maximum divergence 0.5°; the beam current could be modulated up to a maximum frequency of 250 Hz, to discriminate the beam-induced emissions from the background ones. \cite{Korepanov2004}